Modulus/modulus.github.io-src/content/workshop/index.md

 #*14.
 After a short while, you should se an output similar to this*
 ![Jupyter1](/images/workshop/kafka-notebook4.png)

+#*You are now done*
+That concludes the workshop guide

 [Home]({filename}/index.md) |
 [Home win]({filename}/win/index.md) |
 [How to use putty]({filename}/win/putty.md) |